imennajar/python-challenge/README.md

         if a[i]!=a[i+1]:
             b.append(a[i+1])

-    #count the number of votes for each condidate and save it in the list c
+    #count the number of votes for each candidate and save it in the list c
     for i in range (len(b)):
         l=0
         for j in range (len(a)):